meitinger/Vivendi/README.md

 SSL, see [Using the WebDAV Redirector](https://docs.microsoft.com/en-us/iis/publish/using-webdav/using-the-webdav-redirector#webdav-redirector-registry-settings).

 As Vivendi allows multiple files to have the same name, file names are not always translated 1:1 from Vivendi to WebDAV.
-If a user owns more than one or no file at all with the same name in the same folder, the localization feature of Windows Explorer is utilized to display the same name multiple times.
+Instead the localization feature of Windows Explorer is utilized to display the same name multiple times.
 In that case the actually file name is an ID referencing the actual file.
 The same applies to files that have illegal characters in their name or adhere